-For the year 2021, farm operators enrolled in FBFM owned 23 percent of the land they farmed, crop shared 30 percent, and cash rented 47 percent (Table 1).
+For the year 2023, farm operators enrolled in FBFM owned 24 percent of the land they farmed, crop shared 27 percent, and cash rented 48 percent (Table 1).
 For crop share arrangements, farmers and landowners share in the revenue and expenses associated with farming.
 For cash rent arrangements, farmers pay landowners a cash payment and receive all the revenue and pay all the operating expenses from farming the land.
 Variable cash rent leases are classified as land cash rented in this analysis.

 There has been a small but continual shift in types of leases from crop share leases to cash rent leases.
-From 2017 to 2021, the amount of land crop shared decreased from 33 percent to 30 percent while the amount of land cash rented increased from 43 percent to 47 percent.
-There has been the perception that most of the land not owned by farmers is cash rented.
+From 2019 to 2023, the amount of land crop shared decreased from 32 percent to 27 percent while the amount of land cash rented increased from 45 percent to 48 percent.
 While there is more land cash rented then crop shared, there is still a significant amount of farmland leased under a crop share arrangement.
 The last year where a larger amount of the farmland was crop shared compared to cash rented was in 2006.
 Since then, there has been more land cash rented than crop shared.